18F/development-guide/pages/security/output_encoding.md

 ### Angular

-Angular also does a good job of escaping ouput by default.
+Angular also does a good job of escaping output by default.
 In general, earlier versions of Angular 1 had more security vulnerabilities, so a safe bet is to ensure the project is on the most recent version of Angular.
 To learn more about potential vulnerabilities, the [Angular site](https://docs.angularjs.org/guide/security) provides detailed information.